nvidia-holoscan/holohub/applications/imaging_ai_segmentator/README.md

 This application only has Python implementation depending on a set of Python packages from [Pypi](https://pypi.org).

 The `PYTHONPATH` environment variable must be set to locate the necessary Holohub medical imaging operators.
-Furthermore, the AI model as well as input DICOM files must be located via application specific environment variables, namely `HOLOSCAN_MODEL_PATH` and `HOLOSCAN_INPUT_PATH` respectively.
+Furthermore, the AI model as well as input DICOM files need be located via application specific environment variables, namely `HOLOSCAN_MODEL_PATH` and `HOLOSCAN_INPUT_PATH` respectively, otherwise defaults are used.

 The application output folder can be defined by the environment variable `HOLOSCAN_OUTPUT_PATH`, which defaults to `output`.